freecores/robust_axi2apb/README.txt

 ------------------------------ Remark ----------------------------------------
 This code is a generic code written in RobustVerilog.
 In order to convert it to Verilog a RobustVerilog parser is required.
 It is possible to download a free RobustVerilog parser from www.provartec.com/edatools.

+We will be very happy to receive any kind of feedback regarding our tools and cores.
+We will also be willing to support any company intending to integrate our cores into their project.
+For any questions / remarks / suggestions / bugs please contact info@provartec.com.
 ------------------------------------------------------------------------------

 RobustVerilog generic AXI to APB bridge